Lindsay Shepherd: Free speech policy

-Subsequent activism
+Subsequent career

 After the incident, Shepherd gave multiple interviews, including to newspapers and CBC News, as well as on YouTube shows such the Dave Rubin Report and Louder with Crowder, discussing the implications for free speech and academic freedom.
 She remained active online, gathering over 30,000 Twitter followers by December 2017.
-She appears in the 2019 documentary No Safe Spaces.

 A May 2018 Boston Herald editorial identified Shepherd as one of a group of intellectuals described as the intellectual dark web.
+Later that month, Shepherd received the Harry Weldon Canadian Values Award from the public policy group POGG Canada for her free-speech advocacy.
 On 7 February 2019, the Justice Centre for Constitutional Freedoms announced that Shepherd was joining the Justice Centre as a "Campus Free Speech Fellow".
-As of December 2019, Shepherd has worked with the True North Centre for Public Policy.

 On 14 July 2019 Shepherd was banned from Twitter due to an exchange with Jessica Yaniv on the social media platform.
 In their exchange Yaniv said "I heard @realDonaldTrump is building a wall inside of your uterus aka your ‘reproductive abnormality’ hopefully the wall works as intended", to which Shepherd responded "At least I have a uterus, you fat ugly man".
 Shepherd said she would look to using other platforms, possibly including Thinkspot, a platform proposed by Jordan Peterson.
-Shepherd's Twitter was reinstated later in July 2019.
+Shepherd's Twitter was reinstated later that month.

+Shepherd appears in the political documentary No Safe Spaces, released on October 25, 2019.

+She writes regularly for the True North Centre for Public Policy, a conservative media outlet.

+In 2022, Shepherd was elected a director of the Conservative Party of British Columbia as part of Aaron Gunn's Common Sense BC Coalition and has remained on the board since then.

+Shepherd was criticized for a post she made on September 25, 2025, a few days before the National Day for Truth and Reconciliation, in which she described the flying of the Truth and Reconciliation flag at the BC Parliament Buildings as a "disgrace".
+She further stated that "the Orange Shirt and the Orange Flag perpetuate untruths about Canadian history".
+On October 1, 2025, BC Conservative leader John Rustad terminated her employment as a communications officer with the party.